siggame/docs/advice/gameserver.md

 # Game Server

-The ACM SIG-Game framework uses a client <--> server architecture.
+The ACM SIG-Game framework uses a client ↔ server architecture.
 AIs connect as clients to a game server.
 This way AIs written in different languages can play with each other, regardless of how their host programming language works.
-In addition is speeds up development so SIG-Game can focus on implementing the game on 1 server instead of every AI programming language.
+In addition this speeds up development.

 ACM SIG-Game provides a game server running on campus for students and competitors to connect to for testing their AIs.
-By default, running your AI via the command line with:
+The supplied `testRun` script defaults in our server so you don't have to worry about the game server:

 ```
 ./testRun MySuperDuperSessionString
 ```

-Will default in the server's location so you don't have to worry about the url to our server.

 ## Running Your Own Game Server